LuxCoreRender/BlendLuxCore/readme.md

 - You will experience crashes and other bugs.
 Please report them in the bug tracker!
 ```

+**Note that BlendLuxCore only works with the latest Blender build from [builder.blender.org](https://builder.blender.org/download/) because of [a bug in Blender](https://developer.blender.org/T53509) that was just recently fixed.**

 ### [Report a Bug](https://github.com/LuxCoreRender/BlendLuxCore/issues/new)

 ### [Download](https://luxcorerender.org/download/)